 In 2012, the park premiered Dinosaurs Alive - a seven acre dinosaur park, with more than 40 life-sized animatronic dinosaurs.
 The Jurassic themed environment features fun and educational exhibits including an interactive dig site!
 The park also unveiled Leviathan, one of the tallest and fastest roller coasters in the world.
 Riders climb to a record breaking 306 feet (97.7M) followed by an exhilarating 80 degree drop, reaching speeds of 148 kilometers per hour.
 Leviathan is the park's 16th coaster and positions Canada's Wonderland as one of the top coaster destinations in the world!

-2014 sets the stage for a thrilling new interactive 4-D dark ride inside the depths of Wonder Mountain, with the introduction of Wonder Mountain’s Guardian.
-Riders will experience stunning 3D effects overlaid with 4-D elements, encountering mythical creatures on a quest that will culminate in an ultimate battle with a heart stopping finale that will shock thrill seekers of all ages!
+2014 set the stage for a thrilling new interactive 4-D dark ride inside the depths of Wonder Mountain, with the introduction of Wonder Mountain’s Guardian.
+Riders experience stunning 3D effects overlaid with 4-D elements, encountering mythical creatures on a quest that culminates in an ultimate battle with a heart stopping finale that will shock thrill seekers of all ages!

 With over 200 attractions, 69 rides, Splash Works, great live shows and more, Canada's Wonderland is the perfect summer destination!